diarmuidw/PythonBook/Chapter5.md

 conn.close()
 ```

-Now that we know how to establish a connection to a database, let's move on to learning how to query the database.# Chapter 5: Working with Databases in Python
+Now that we know how to establish a connection to a database, let's move on to learning how to query the database.

 # Database Queries